robonxt/robonxt-visual-branding-guidelines/README.md

 -   **Personality:** Semi-minimalist, parts professional and parts playful.
 -   **Golden Rule:** **Clarity first, always.** Personality and humor must never sacrifice the user's ability to understand.

+### Voice & Tone

+The brand's voice is the direct expression of its persona.

+-   **Default Tone (95% of content):** Casual, clear, concise, and helpful.
+Uses simple language and contractions.
+The goal is to be an approachable expert.
+-   **The Clever Aside (5% of content):** In low-stakes moments (success messages, empty states), the brand can use witty, context-aware humor (puns, dad jokes).
+-   **The Golden Rule for Voice:** Never use a joke if it gets in the way of clarity.
+For critical information like error messages, the tone is **100% professional and direct.**

 ---